Australia legend Marsh dies aged 74

 Marsh is third on Australia's all-time dismissals list behind Adam Gilchrist with 416 and Ian Healy's 395.

-Marsh would go on to form a formidable partnership with fast bowler Dennis Lillee, with the pair combining for 95 Test dismissals.
+Marsh would go on to form a formidable partnership with fast bowler Dennis Lillee, with the pair combining for a record 95 Test dismissals.

 However, he had a difficult start to his Test career and was nicknamed "Iron Gloves" during his first series against England in 1970-71.